dihardchallenge/dihard3workshop/_pages/registration.md

 **Note:** Once you have registered you will receive an email with the **link** and **password** needed to access the event.

-Registration will be closed on Saturday 23st January.